 If the idea of an electric trimmer sounds like the better option, you’ll have to choose between a corded trimmer or one that runs on battery power.
 While the idea of a battery-powered trimmer sounds ideal, keep in mind that unless you have a spare battery on hand, you’ll likely get between 30-50 minutes on your first run before you need to recharge the battery, which could take at least an hour or two.
 A battery-powered trimmer is also going to be a little heavier than the corded option.

 Making the Decision

 We’ve laid out the pros and cons, by now it should be a lot easier for you to make the choice that works best for you and your yard.
-Think about the square footage of your property, the type of terrain, and your tolerance level for both noise and pollution.
-Whichever option you go with; gas or electric, be sure you test it out first.
+Think about the square footage of your lawn or yard, the type of terrain, and your tolerance level for both noise and pollution.
+Whichever option you go with, gas or electric, be sure you test it out first.
 Buying a new trimmer only to discover it’s a tad too heavy is going to result in a major arm workout.

 If this all sounds a bit overwhelming and you’d rather check it off your to-do list without having to break a sweat, let TaskEasy handle it.
 We make it easy by including trimming in all of our lawn mowing packages.
 Just click the button below to order lawn mowing today and never have to worry about trimming the edges of your lawn again!